huaminghuangtw/Evergreen-Notes/Permanent-Notes/work-smart.md

 _“The Lizard had the tree in mind when challenging the Dog to a fight.”_

 _“You have to [work hard](https://jamesclear.com/3-2-1/december-26-2024) to discover how to [work smart](work-smart.md).
-You won't know the best solutions until you've made nearly all the mistakes.” — James Clear_ [^1]
+You won’t know the best solutions until you’ve made nearly all the mistakes.” — James Clear_ [^1]

 Often, strategy outweighs sheer effort.